 Heart disease (mitral valve disease) is a serious concern in this breed.

 Orthopedic diseases include luxating patella (loose knees), and also hip dysplasia.
-The Orthopedic Foundation of America evaluated the hip X-rays of 146 Norfolks and found 31% dysplastic – the 16th worst rate of 142 breeds.
-Among small breeds, only the Pug has a worse rate.
+The Orthopedic Foundation of America evaluated the hip X-rays of 335 Norfolk Terriers and found 35% dysplastic.
+That's absolutely dreadful – the 18th worst rate of all breeds.
 And the true rate is even higher because most of the obviously bad X-rays were not sent in for official evaluation.
-Compare to the Australian Terrier's hip dysplasia rate of only 2%.

 Intervertebral disk disease occurs occasionally in the Norfolk Terrier.

 Other health issues reported in Norfolk Terriers include collapsing trachea, urinary stones, hypothyroidism, and liver shunt.